China is the top producer of rare earths and also holds the largest rare earth reserves. Which other countries made the list?

 While Australia was the fourth largest rare earths-mining country in 2021 at 22,000 MT of production, it has the fifth largest reserves in the world.
 Currently, its reserves stand at 4 million MT.

 Rare earths have only been mined in Australia since 2007, but extraction is expected to increase moving forward.
-Lynas (ASX:LYC,OTC Pink:LYSCF) is currently operating the Mount Weld mine and concentration plant in the country; it also operates a rare earths refining and processing plant in Malaysia.
+Lynas Rare Earths (ASX:LYC,OTC Pink:LYSCF) operates the Mount Weld mine and concentration plant in the country; it also runs a rare earths refining and processing facility in Malaysia.
 The company is considered the world’s largest non-Chinese rare earths supplier.

 6. United States